LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 The instantiation and disposal of the `TestServer` is handled by the [ConfiguredLightBddScope](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/ConfiguredLightBddScope.cs)  `OnSetUp()` and `OnTearDown()` methods, guaranteeing to execute once, before any and after all tests in the assembly.

 **Why the one test server instance is important?**
-Well, the service tests treats the service as a black box, which means that when it is initialized, all potentially complex service startup have to be performed (including database connection, cache population, service warming-up routines and anything else that the service may be doing).
-Instantiating the `TestServer` per test or even per test class will introduce the unecessary overhead that will affect the test execution time...
+Well, the service tests treats the service as a black box, which means that when it is initialized, all potentially complex service startup has to be performed (including database initialization, cache population, service warming-up routines and anything else that the service may be doing during startup).
+Instantiating the `TestServer` per test or even per test class will introduce the unnecessary overhead that will affect the test execution time.

 **Why this example does not use `IClassFixture<WebApplicationFactory<RazorPagesProject.Startup>>` pattern described on [Integration tests in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.1) documentation?**
 The [Shared Context between Tests](https://xunit.github.io/docs/shared-context.html) xunit documentation states that: